LukasVoeller/2015_MG_Infinite/README.md

 # MobileGame_1_Infinite
-A 2D mobile game created with phaser.io and Cordova.
-The playable characters are some of my professors and the level is a part of the campus Westerberg.
+A 2D mobile game created with Phaser.io and Cordova.
+The playable characters are some of my professors.
+The level is a part of the campus Westerberg.

 <p>
   <img src="https://github.com/LukasVoeller/MobileGame_2_Infinite/blob/master/images/Screenshot_2017-05-04-15-40-33.png" width="440"/>